The Kominas: History

-One of their biggest hits is the song "Tunnnnnn", which is a re-interpretation of a classic reggae song; Willie Williams' "Armagideon Time".
+One of their biggest hits is the song "Tunnnnnn", which is a re-interpretation of a classic reggae song (also covered by the punk band The Clash); Willie Williams' "Armagideon Time".
 The lyrics of "Tunnnnnn" are a mashup of English, Urdu, and Punjabi.
 Its lyrics proclaim (in Urdu): "We will only drink what they drink in Iraq!
 We will only drink what they drink in Karbala!", touching upon the subject of the horrific reality of warfare and the bombs which were dropped on those places.
 "Tunnnnnn" was an instant hit with both Kominas fans and newcomers alike.

 With the self-titled release "Kominas" in 2012, the band has adopted the more Americana rock elements grunge and garage rock in their style and moved away from writing about Muslim-centric issues.
 From 2009–2012 the band toured extensively around America, Canada, and Europe.
 However, since 2012, the band's output has only been mostly daily missives on their Facebook page, which is more often than not, a commentary on the daily politics of race and religion.

+In 2015, the band released their second full album titled "Stereotype" that took the band in a more traditional punk rockabilly direction.
+With singles such as: "If you see something, say something" maintaining the band's seminal social justice ethos and message.

 The 2021 television series "We Are Lady Parts", written and directed by Nida Manzoor, used the song title "Ain’t No One Gonna Honour Kill My Sister But Me," pulled without permission from or attribution to The Kominas's track "No One Gonna Honor Kill My Baby (but me)" from their eponymous 2011 album.

-Though their commentary has remained political, many fans feel their music has grown less ethnocentric or religious-minded and has taken become more absurdist and nihilistic.